Rick’s Tech Tips Newsletter

 2 – Educate and Empower

-This helps children make informed decisions about their internet use and helps them understand why they shouldn’t be messaging strangers or sharing personal information.
+This helps children make informed decisions about their online activities and helps them understand why they shouldn’t be messaging strangers or sharing personal information.

 You should also encourage them to report any uncomfortable or suspicious encounters.